Vikkstar123: Music career

 On 15 August 2017, Barn released "The End" on YouTube.
-The song was a disstrack aimed at Deji (previously known as ComedyShortsGamer) following Olatunji's "Sidemen Diss Track" released August 11, 2017.
+The song was a diss track aimed at Deji (previously known as ComedyShortsGamer) following Olatunji's "Sidemen Diss Track" released 11 August 2017.
 As of August 2025 the music video has over 30 million views.

 On 5 December 2022, Barn, KSI, and TBJZL released a Christmas-themed charity single titled "Christmas Drillings" under the Sidemen banner featuring Jme, which charted at number 3 on the UK Singles Chart.

 In 2023, Barn began his music career by releasing singles as a DJ and music producer.
 On 28 September, Barn released his debut single "Better Off (Alone, Pt.
 III)" with Alan Walker and Dash Berlin, which charted at number 1 on the Association of Hungarian Record Companies.
 On 1 December, Barn released "Humans" with Shaun Farrugia.

 On 25 April 2024, Barn released "Know Me Better" with Masked Wolf featuring Jme.
 On 16 August, Barn released "Have It All" with RetroVision and Dyson.
 On 8 November, Barn released "Where Do I Go" with Nicky Romero, Alpharock, and Oaks.